harrytruman/elk-ansible/README.md

 ### Searching Logs

-After receiving and filtering Tower syslogs, Logstash forwards parsed messages to Elasticsearch where it then creates daily indexes for all logs.
+After receiving and filtering AAP logs, Logstash forwards parsed messages to Elasticsearch where it then creates daily indexes for all logs.
 If you perform a basic search, it will return every individual log/message based on the timestamp at which it was received.

 Below is an example of an indexed fact collection message.
 Note that data from any/all fields can be queried independently.